nsennes/PowerBI-Portfolio/README.md

   - Built interactive dashboards to present insights, including churn reasons, churn rate by state, and churn rate trends.

 - **What I Learned**:
+  - How to perform **data modeling** to establish relationships between datasets and streamline analysis.
   - How to use DAX for advanced calculations, such as calculating churn rates and comparing averages.
   - The importance of creating clean, actionable visualizations for stakeholders.
   - A systematic approach to analyzing customer behavior and presenting findings effectively.